How do you pick a programming language? Here's some thoughts on C++.

 The management ranks in high tech organizations often suffer from a fear of change - an appalling thought considering that most of the whirlwind of societal change we've seen in the last generation springs from the electronics industry.
 A fact of software engineering is that relatively young engineers quickly find their way into mid-level roles of responsibility, and quickly start losing touch with state-of-the-art technology as their jobs require more personnel work and less techie stuff.
 A manager comfortable with assembly will naturally encourage his folks to use assembly, and will be a bit afraid of any language of which he is not a master.
 This slows the adoption of all sorts of new technologies, languages being one.
 Perhaps there is a benefit to this, as the inertia helps avoid erratic pursuit of new fads.
 Surely there's a lot of evil as well.

 The C versus C++ debate is especially sensitive to this.
 You don't gain the benefits of object oriented programming without adopting a new way of looking at solving software problems.
-C is more like assembly, at heart, than C++ is like C. It's hard to make the inductive leap an OOP requires.
-As a middle-aged manager, I know!
+C is more like assembly, at heart, than C++ is like C. It's hard to make the

-But, the manager's role is to insure that his people are doing the right things, in addition to doing things right.
+But, the manager's role is to ensure that his people are doing the right things, in addition to doing things right.
 Picking a language is taking a leap of faith into the future.
 Select one that builds the company's core competencies, that stretches the team in the direction that the organization should be headed.

 The only constant is change, so you've got to develop a strategy that elegantly waltzes with change rather than resists it.
 The clever manager never views a project as an end in itself.
 Though the immediate goal is generally nothing more than building a product, you've got to use each and every engineering effort as a training camp for every member of the team.
 Move the team's competencies ever forward, always gaining experience as well as a product.